July 3rd, 2020 | What You Should Know Before Starting a PhD.

 Also, since the number of PhD graduates substantially increased within the last two decades, PhD by itself is no longer unique enough to make you a special commodity in any way.
 For this reason, it is advisable to choose a PhD only when you are a fanatic of science, and if you seriously consider an academic career as a way of living.

 One remark to make here is that it’s the worst possible scenario to go for a PhD just because you have no better idea of what to do with yourself, and you want to postpone your career decisions by another few years.
 Roughly, 15-20% of all PhD candidates have this exact motivation.

 Take into account that the time in your life in which you will be doing your PhD, which is typically some time between 23-30 years old, is also the time when most people reach the top of their creativity, energy, and initiative—and after that, the energy level and the affinity to take personal risks starts rapidly decreasing.

-So, do you really want to spend this time to lock yourself behind a closed door and struggle with very complex research problems thinking that this move just buys you more time to think about your future?
+So, do you really want to spend this time locking yourself behind a closed door and struggling with very complex research problems thinking that this move just buys you more time to think about your future?

 For most people, graduate school is physically and emotionally draining, and going for it as “the easy solution” is comparable to going to Marines thinking that it’s just giving yourself more time before you start your adult life.
 Frankly, no one with that motivation would ever be happy in academia.